Joy Womack: Career

 Some of Womack's classical repertoire includes the roles of Giselle in Giselle, Masha in The Nutcracker, the pas de deux from Diana and Acteon, and Princess Budur in One Thousand and One Nights.

 In November 2013, Womack announced in an interview with Izvestia that she was leaving the Bolshoi Ballet, which she claimed was fraught with corruption.
 During the interview, she made allegations of extortion from an unnamed director in exchange for a solo part in a performance in September of that year.
 Although some dancers, such as Alexander Petukhov, denied the allegations, stating, "...If she knows something, let her name those people.
 Why smear the theater like that?", others, such as Natalia Vyskubeno, supported Womack's account.
 Womack herself described this time as "...like breaking up with your first love."

 In 2014, at the age of 19, she became a principal dancer of the Kremlin Ballet Theatre of Moscow.
 She left the company in 2017.
 In 2018, she was a principal dancer with the Universal Ballet in Seoul, South Korea.
 Womack also guest performed in Sofia National Opera and Ballet, Kraków Opera and Ballet, and The Russian State Ballet.
 She joined the Boston Ballet as an artist in 2019.
 The following year she joined the Astrakhan Opera and Ballet Theatre as prima ballerina.

-Womack founded the Project Prima, a supplement company that caters specifically to dancers and performance athletes.
+Womack founded Project Prima, a supplement company that caters specifically to dancers and performance athletes.
 As of Oct 2021, Project Prima was no longer active and the URL redirects to Womack's official website.
 She modeled for Cloud and Victory in 2014.
 She was a Gaynor Girl Pro Ambassador for Gaynor Minden, a dance wear and ballet brand.
 In 2020, Gaynor Minden listed Womack as an Artist Ambassador.